BidCarbon removal units

 search the CDR exchange to find CDRCs for sale

-search the Carbon data rights certificates reports to find parties that may have CDRCs for sale
+search the carbon data rights certificates reports to find parties that may have CDRCs for sale

 establish an BidCarbon Standard Scheme project to generate CDRCs.

-Buying and selling balance sheet assets
+Buying and selling BRUs

 Participants running BidCarbon Standard Scheme projects may need to surrender BRUs if they were issued: